enternoescape/opendct/bin/README.md

 1. Run download-git.cmd
 2. Open the project ccextractor.sln under .\ccextractor\windows
-3. Compile the project for 32-bit and 64-bit.
+3. Compile the project.
-4. Copy resulting binary into the directories ..\windows-x86\ccextractor and ..\windows-x86_64\ccextractor respectively.
+4. Copy resulting binary into the directories ..\windows-x86\ccextractor and ..\windows-x86_64\ccextractor.